-STP Airways Compensation and Reimbursement for Cancelled and Delayed Flights
+STP Airways Flight Delay Compensation and Reimbursement for Cancelled Flights

 19.06.2025

 Whenever flights are delayed or cancelled, it can be annoying and inconvenient for passengers.
-However, the European Union has a regulation 261/2004 that helps protect passengers in such situations.
-According to EU 261/2004, if your flight is delayed or cancelled, the airline has to provide you with compensation and assistance.
+However, the European Union has a regulation 261 that helps protect passengers in these situations.
+According to EU 261, if your flight is delayed or cancelled, the airline has to provide you with compensation and assistance.
+This article will focus on STP Airways flight compensation, explaining when you may be entitled to it and how to claim it.

 Passenger Rights Under EU 261/2004

-The EU 261 is the law that deals with air passengers’ rights.
-In particular, this legislation covers diverse cases, including rebooking, delays, flight cancellations, etc., and obligates airlines to resolve individual cases with fairness and care.
-If the situation occurs due to the airline’s fault, any passenger who underwent certain inconveniences is entitled to receive compensation.
-Moreover, travelers may be eligible for certain benefits, which we will discuss further in the article.
+The EU 261 is the regulation that covers air passengers’ rights.
+In particular, this law covers diverse cases, such as flight cancellations, delays, rebooking, etc., and requires airlines to handle individual cases with fairness and care.
+If the situation occurs because of the airline’s fault, any traveler who experienced certain inconveniences has a right to obtain compensation.
+In addition, travelers may be eligible for certain benefits, which we will discuss further in the article.

 Right to Compensation

-EU Regulation 261 contains regulations regarding the compensation process, including aid to people who suffered from flight problems.
-Specifically, the amount of compensation you can potentially get is up to 600 euros per person.
-This sum varies, depending on your circumstances.
+European Union Regulation 261 contains regulations concerning the process of compensation, including aid to people who suffered from issues with flights.
+Specifically, the amount of compensation you can potentially get is up to 600 euros per passenger.
+This sum ranges, according to your circumstances.

-First and foremost, travelers should be aware that the airline must inform them about the flight cancellation.
-In case the airline informs you under fourteen days before your flight date and does not offer any alternative flight, the airline, according to the EU 261 regulation, is obligated to compensate you compensation of 250 – 600 euros.
+First and foremost, travelers need to know that the airline must inform them about the cancellation of their flight.
+In case the airline informs you less than fourteen days before the date of your flight and does not provide any alternative flight, the airline, according to the EU 261/2004, must pay you compensation of 250 – 600 euros.

-At the same time, if a passenger is offered an alternative flight but reaches his destination later than the original flight was supposed to, the passenger might be entitled to compensation.
-The table below shows the airline’s obligations based on the length of the delay:
+At the same time, if a passenger is offered an alternative flight but arrives at his destination later than the original flight was supposed to, the passenger may also be eligible for compensation.
+The table below shows the airline’s obligations according to the length of the delay:

 Under 2 hours2-3 hours3-4 hoursOver 4 hoursNever arrivedDistance